Legalities Of Riding With A Child On A Motorcycle?

 Not that we could find.
 We have all seen it in old biker movies, a roughneck has his girl on his lap, or she rides in front of him with her face looking at his.
 But it’s super dangerous, especially with a kid.
 Although we found no law specifically on point, it appears this is probably a reckless act to take while riding with a child passenger.
 First of all, the child’s helmet will be banging into the rider’s facemask.

-A child riding on the front of a motorcycle is inherently unsafe, as it presents distractions, and will interfere with safe turning.
-Grabbing on to the gas tank isn't safe, and neither is reaching backward or grabbing on to the operator's legs.
-Think about it, what about quick or rapid stops to avoid a crash.
-That little kid will launch into the air, that's what!
-Dad is going to panic and try to grab the child's arm or ankle, with one hand holding the handlebar grips.
+A child riding in front of a motorcycle is inherently unsafe, as it presents distractions and will interfere with safe turning.
+Grabbing onto the gas tank isn’t safe, and neither is reaching backward or grabbing onto the operator’s legs.
+Think about it, What about quick or rapid stops to avoid a crash?
+That little kid will launch into the air, that’s what!
+Dad is going to panic and try to grab the child’s arm or ankle, with one hand holding the handlebar grips.

-In any of these scenarios, the bike will probably lose control and skid out.
+The bike will probably lose control and skid out in any of these scenarios.
 So the child is likely to suffer emotional and physical injuries and maybe get killed.
 Even with laws allowing it, motorcycle riding is for the brave of heart.
 Law enforcement and safety experts all agree that parents should try not to ride with kids on the backs or front of motorcycles whenever possible.
-In an accident such as this, kids can endure devastating and deadly injuries.
+Kids can endure devastating and deadly injuries in an accident such as this.

 California Youth Motorcycle Operating Rules – What is the Legal Age Required to Ride a Street Bike?

 - Rules for Youth Street Riding.